Tamirucode/traditional-game/README.md

           - The player can't see what the computer intended to choose ,

        - The Game type and Player Name
-	  - At the top of the terminal, the command line shows welcome a message to the player shows the game type: Rock paper scissors, it tells the user
+	 - At the top of the terminal, the command line shows welcome a message to the player shows the game type: Rock paper scissors,
-          - what type of game he is playing.
+	 - It tells the user, what type of game he is playing.
 Also, player name has seen in the command line, making it easier to know who is playing against the computer.
 	 - play against the computer
          - accept user input
 	 - shows who wins between the players

 ![name_gametype_terminal](https://user-images.githubusercontent.com/116649197/226162485-3ee14007-c36c-43a1-90f6-69bc44fd4b56.png)